Rational group ring elements with kernels having irrational dimension: Closing remarks

 \section{Closing remarks}

+Since a version of the current paper first appeared, its methods have been enhanced by Pichot, Schick and \.{Z}uk~\cite{PicSchZuk10} and Grabowski~\cite{Gra10} to obtain several further results.
+On the one hand, they both show that examples answering Atiyah's question may be found among amenable groups, and with kernel dimensions equal to any chosen element of $[0,1]$.
+On the other, they also both show that the kernel dimensions arising from finitely \emph{presented} groups contain all positive reals with computable binary expansions, so these also contain many non-rational examples.
+The consideration of finitely presented groups has some geometric interest since these are precisely the groups $\G$ for which proper cocompact free $\G$-manifolds can be constructed as the universal covers $\widetilde{M}$ of compact manifolds $M$ having $\pi_1(M) = \G$.

+Most of Pichot, Schick and \.{Z}uk's work is in refining the construction above.
+On the other hand, Grabowski constructs examples by showing how to encode a program for a Turing machine into a group and group ring element.
+Also, Lehner and Wagner have given even more explicit examples of non-rational algebraic von Neumann dimensions in~\cite{LehWag10}, using a construction closer to the previous paper~\cite{DicSch02}.

-As they stand, the methods of this paper are too crude to touch what may be the most interesting special case of Atiyah's question: that for torsion-free groups.
+However, these methods seem too crude to touch what may be the most interesting special case of Atiyah's question: that for torsion-free groups.
 This asks for a torsion-free group and a rational group ring element $Q \in \bbQ\G$ that has any nontrivial eigenspaces at all.
-In fact it is known that this is impossible for large classes of torsion-free groups (see, for example, Linnell's Theorem in~\cite{Lin93} and Reich's thesis~\cite{Rei99}), among which it implies such striking consequences as Kaplansky's conjecture that the group ring has no nontrivial zero-divisors, but the methods of the present paper do not offer any obvious hope of constructing a positive example.
+It is known that this is impossible for large classes of torsion-free groups: see, for example,~\cite{DodLinMatSchYat03},~\cite{Sch00},~\cite{Lin93} and~\cite{LinSch07}.
+Surveys of these results are given in~\cite{Luc02} and Reich's thesis~\cite{Rei99}.
+A negative answer in general would have such striking consequences as Kaplansky's conjecture that the group ring has no nontrivial zero-divisors.
+However, I do not think the methods of the present paper offer any new hope of constructing a positive example.